fbriere/mpv-scripts/doc/tree-profiles.md

 This script can also automatically add a `sub-paths` entry referring to a directory structure mirroring that of the media files.

-In clearer words, suppose your external subtitles are arranged thusly:
+In other words, suppose your external subtitles are arranged thusly:

     /nas/
         subtitles/